Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Device_Power.md

 ### Mechanical:

 This power system will supply power to three main componets of the mechanical system.
 These componets are the firing mechanism's DC motor, and two stepper driver controllers that will control the aiming of the interceptor.
-The DC motor has voltage requirement of 24 volts with an amperage draw of 10 amps.
+The DC motor has a maximum voltage requirement of 24 volts with an amperage draw of 10 amps.
 This means the power draw of this system will be:

 <p align="center">DC Motor Power Draw: (24 volts) * (10 amps) = 240 watts</p>